ajanaliz/GA/README.md

 notes about the Permutation GA:
-I used the Roulette wheel selection methods for the selection, I used the Order One Crossover method for the Crossover and i used the Insert Mutation for the Mutation.
+I used the Roulette wheel selection methods for the selection, I used the Order One Crossover method for the Crossover and i used the scramble Mutation for the Mutation.